How can physical therapy help with Post-surgical rehab?

 Physical therapy is designed to help you restore your normal levels of activity, motion, and quality of life.
 After surgery, you can benefit from physical therapy and post-surgical rehab.

-Our reputable therapist can help you learn exercises and stretches and will help you address the residual problems that you may have.
+Our reputable therapist can help you learn exercises and stretches and help you address the residual problems you may have.
 This will also encourage proper healing.
 Physical therapy can even help speed up your recovery time.
 Let’s take a close look at how physical therapy can help with post-surgical rehab.

 The Work of a Physical Therapist

-When you first meet with our physical therapist, you will be evaluated to see what you are capable of.
+When you first meet with our physical therapist, you will be evaluated to see what you can do.
 From there, a list of goals will be made.
-It is important that you are working with an educated and experienced therapist after your surgery.
-This will prevent further damage from being done to your body, as our physical therapist will know what your limitations are.
+You must be working with an educated and experienced therapist after your surgery.
+This will prevent further damage from being done to your body, as our physical therapist will know your limitations.

 Working Your Muscles and Joints

 After you have had surgery, the most you may be able to do is stretch certain muscles to improve your range of motion.
 During recovery, you may experience some stiff joints or tight muscles.
 This is perfectly normal, but it can greatly affect your ability to get around.
 You can preserve these functions by completing certain stretches given to you by your therapist.

 You may not find yourself running on the treadmill at the gym immediately, but a set of appropriate exercises will help keep your muscles in good shape.
 You want to slowly increase the amount of endurance and strength that you have.
 This should continue until you reach your original range of motion.
-Don’t ever add new exercises to your routine without approval and direction of your physical therapist or doctor.
+We recommend that you don’t add new exercises to your routine without the approval and direction of your physical therapist or doctor.